badamiec3/Jenkins-Repo-Practical-Project/README.md

 ![backendtest][backendtest]

-The testing stages make use of the '| grep passed' command and the fact that a Jenkins pipeline stage will fail if the last console command in the stage is unsuccessful.
+The testing stages make use of the '| grep passed' command, with the standard output of the pytest piped into it, and the fact that a Jenkins pipeline stage will fail if the last console command in the stage is unsuccessful.
 If the test fails in either the backend or the frontend, the grep command will not find any line containing 'passed' and will instead show FAILURES, causing the pipeline to skip the later steps.
 No updated images are pushed to Docker Hub and the Kubernetes cluster pods and services are not configured.
 A failed test coverage report is shown below.

 ![failures][failures]